☎ +1 214-659-1775 Signal: +1 214-659-1775 [email protected]

 Don't run MultiBit itself — and don't download it

-MultiBit's servers are gone, parts of the app fail against the modern network, and the installers on random download sites are exactly where fake and trojaned wallet software lives.
+To restate the one rule that matters most: MultiBit's servers are gone, parts of the app fail against the modern network, and the installers on random download sites are exactly where fake and trojaned wallet software lives.
 The safe path is to take the keys or seed out of the MultiBit files and into modern software — our step-by-step guide to moving Bitcoin from MultiBit into Electrum covers the healthy-wallet case.

-If the file is damaged, the password is gone, or the sweep came up short, that's our bread and butter: MultiBit wallet recovery — free evaluation, and no fee until your coins are back.
+If the file is damaged, the password is gone, or the sweep came up short, that's our bread and butter: MultiBit wallet recovery — free assessment, and no fee until your coins are back.
 Tell us what you have →

 David Veksler